vkadlcik/DB48X-on-DM42/help/db50x.md

 * The whole banking and flash access storage mechanism of the HP48 will be replaced with a system that works well with FAT USB storage.
 It should be possible to directly use a part of the flash storage to store RPL programs, either in source or compiled form.
+As an example, using a text argument to `STO` and `RCL` accesses files on the USB disk, e.g. `1 "FOO.TXT" STO` stores the text representation of `1` in a file named `DATA/FOO.TXT` on the USB flash storage.

 ### List operation differences